GW-Bootcamp-Project-Three/The-Crypt-Keeper/README.md

 <img width="1081" alt="Screen Shot 2021-03-07 at 8 43 32 PM" src="https://user-images.githubusercontent.com/71414243/110264096-75955c00-7f86-11eb-8abd-bf6796e17ad7.png">

 **Lookup a Coin**
 Our team has built a look-up feature on most of the popular cryptocurrencies.
-This is great for those who are interested in buying or trading new cryptocurrencies and want to learn more about what is currently on the market.
+This is great for those who are interested in buying or trading new cryptocurrencies and would like to learn more about what is currently on the market.

 <img width="1020" alt="Screen Shot 2021-03-07 at 8 43 50 PM" src="https://user-images.githubusercontent.com/71414243/110264131-8cd44980-7f86-11eb-8760-db1c9e732ec3.png">

-It also prvides important information regarding the cryptocurrency of your choice to get your mind thinking.
+It also provides important information regarding the cryptocurrency of your choice to get your mind thinking.
 <img width="1303" alt="Screen Shot 2021-03-07 at 8 44 21 PM" src="https://user-images.githubusercontent.com/71414243/110264180-abd2db80-7f86-11eb-8b6c-54aae56f376c.png">

 **ATM Map**